gorodetsky-umich/mdss/README.md

 #### Descriptions

-- **Hierarchy Levels**: Organizes the simulation data into a multi-level structure for easy navigation.
+- **Hierarchies**: Organizes the simulation data into a multi-level structure for easy navigation.
-- **Level 1**: The first level in the hierarchy, where main categories are defined.
+    - **Hierarchie 1**: The first level in the hierarchy, where main categories are defined.
-- **hierarchy**: Represents the name of the hierarchy within this level.
+        - **name**: Represents the name of the hierarchy.
         - **cases**: Contains individual simulation cases under the hierarchy.
             - **case 1**: An individual simulation case with detailed specifications.
                 - **name**: The name of the airfoil or the model used in the simulation.
                 - **nRefinement**: The number of refinement levels.
                 - **mesh file**: The path to the mesh file to be in the simulation.
                 - **Geometry Info**: Geometrical details like reference area and chord length for the geometry.
                 - **Solver Parameters**: Specific ADflow solver parameters for running the case.
-    - **AOA**: List of Angles of Attack to be used in the simulations.
                 - **Experimental Conditions**: Defines experimental conditions for validation.
-      - **Condition 1**: Includes details like Reynold's number, Mach number, temperature, and the location of experimental data.
+                    - **Condition 1**: Includes details like Reynold's number, Mach number, temperature, list of Angle of Attacks and the location of experimental data.
                 - **Other conditions**: Additional conditions that may be present for comprehensive testing.
+        - **Other Cases**: Additional cases that may be present in current hierarchie.
     - **Additional hierarchy levels**: Allows for adding more structured levels if needed.

 Please note that adherence to this structure is essential; any deviation may lead to errors when running simulations.
 Examples of correctly formatted YAML files are provided in the `examples` folder.
 These include:

 - A YAML file with simulation information for the **NACA 0012 airfoil**
 - A YAML file for the **McDonnell Douglas 30P-30N airfoil**
+- A YAML file for running both **NACA 0012 airfoil** and **McDonnell Douglas 30P-30N airfoil**

 Additionally, a Python script named `dict_to_yaml` is available to help convert a Python dictionary (structured according to the hierarchy above) into a `.yaml` file.
 This script can also be used as a starting point for generating custom YAML files.

 The example YAML files and `dict_to_yaml` script serve as templates to facilitate proper configuration.

+`check_yaml_file()` method helps to check if the yaml file is compatible.
+This method generates a report, saved as `<output>/yaml_validation.txt`, containing the error details.

 ### Naming Format for Grid Files